q0phi80/Wakanda-Land/README.md

 set up creds in aws cli

 DSC
+1. First, install the following from the PowerShell terminal
+  - Install-module -name GroupPolicyDsc
-Install-module -name activedirectorydsc
+  - Install-module -name activedirectorydsc
-install-module -name networkingdsc
+  - Install-module -name networkingdsc
-install-module -name ComputerManagementDsc
+  - Install-module -name ComputerManagementDsc
-install-module -name GroupPolicyDsc
-With these you can use ". .\adlab.ps1" to make the MOF files
+2. Update the PowerShell script (adlab.ps1) with the following:
+  - Import-DscResource -ModuleName ActiveDirectoryDsc
+  - Import-DscResource -ModuleName NetworkingDsc
+  - Import-DscResource -ModuleName ComputerManagementDSC
+  - Import-DscResource -ModuleName PSDesiredStateConfiguration
+3. Run the script (```. .\adlab.ps1```) from within the ```dsc``` directory to create teh MOF files, which will be dumped into the ```Lab``` folder

 S3
 Create an S3 bucket for your account and modify the variable in terraform/vars.tf with your bucket name